neeldhara/2024-FSTTCS-local/src/site/notes/Home.md

 This is the local information page for [FSTTCS 2024](https://www.fsttcs.org.in/2024/), which will be hosted at [IIT Gandhinagar](https://www.iitgn.ac.in) between December 16–18, 2024.
 On this page, you will find more information about local arrangements and important announcements.

+> [!volunteer] FSTTCS Volunteer Program
+> We are pleased to announce that our volunteer program is now live.
+If you are a student or a post-doc, this is an opportunity to waive off registration costs in exchange for helping out.
+>
+> Please head over [[Volunteers\|here]] for more details.

 > [!question] If you have questions not addressed by the information on this page, please leave a comment on the [[Helpdesk\|helpdesk page]] (recommended) or reach out to us at `fsttcs2024@gmail.com`.

 > [!globe] International Participants